tayapro/woofspot/README.md

    - Explore cache busting techniques for static files to ensure that users always get the latest version.

 3. Token-Based Authentication:

    - Implement token-based authentication for enhanced security, particularly for API access or mobile app integration.
    - Use Django REST Framework (DRF) with JWT (JSON Web Tokens) for secure authentication of API requests.
    - Ensure secure token management, including token expiration, refresh tokens, and proper storage.

+4. Django’s built-in logging system will be implemented to track events and errors, which will help with debugging and performance monitoring.

 [Back to top](#table-of-contents)